7 Best Places to Sell Clothes Online (for Fast Cash!)

 Since its debut in 1995, eBay has earned a reputation as an online auction site.
 If you’re interested in selling clothes on eBay, select “Sell” at the top of any eBay page.

-Then, create a listing, confirm your details, and add an automatic payment method for any eBay fees.
+Create a listing, confirm your details, and add an automatic payment method for any eBay fees.
 Buyers can purchase your clothes right away at the “Buy It Now” price you establish, or they can participate in an auction for your item.
 They can also make you an offer.

-Instagram is a social media platform that many people are using to sell clothes.
-You can post pictures of your clothing items as well as a caption that states their measurements, your asking price, your acceptable payment methods, and how you plan on shipping the clothing.
+Instagram is a social media platform that many people use to sell clothes.
+You can post pictures of your clothing items and write a caption with the size, asking price, acceptable payment methods, and the shipping method.

 You can turn your Instagram account into a storefront by placing info about your store in your profile.
-You can also look into different hashtags you can use to promote the items.
+You can also include different hashtags to promote the items.

 How to Sell Clothes Online